Mr. India (1987 film)

 After watching his previous directorial venture Masoom, a 1983 family drama about children, Boney Kapoor approached Kapur to make another film with similar themes.
 Principal photography, handled by Baba Azmi, took place in Srinagar, Mumbai, and other locations in India, starting in July 1985, and finished after 350 days.
 Laxmikant–Pyarelal composed the soundtrack, while Akhtar wrote the lyrics.
-After filming ended, Waman Bhonsle and Gurudutt Shirali jointly edited it; Peter Pereira completed the special effects.
+After filming ended, Waman Bhonsle and Gurudutt Shirali jointly edited it.
+Veteran cameraman Peter Pereira was responsible for the special effects in the movie.
+Arun Patil handled the mechanical component of these effects.
+In the pre-digital era, these effects were achieved using masking techniques as well as traditional and in-camera tricks.